nichpass/Bucknell-Senior-Design-2021/README.md

 Notebook: [Generation](./src/training_testing/multi_label_classifier_clean.ipynb)

-The generation notebook will outline the required steps to create the multi-label classifier model.
-The same points are echoed below.
+The generation notebook can be executed in full to generate a new model.
+The steps below will all be completed automatically

 #### Prerequisites:
 You have the "Generation" notebook open in Jupyter with the `deeplearn` Python module active.